 A Chief Revenue Officer is an executive leader accountable generating net new revenue predictably, and profitably.
 They build, oversee, and harmonize the sales and marketing departments.

-CROs answer the tough questions about marketing and sales at the leadership team and board of directors level.
+Chief Revenue Officers answer the tough questions about marketing and sales at the leadership team and board of directors level.
 They build a marketing and sales engine that can drive predictable and profitable revenue growth.
-Here’s a further breakdown of chief revenue officer responsibilities.

 Want more specifics about how they impact businesses?
 Here's a terrific guide specifically for client service and monthly recurring revenue business growth.